renderer86/renderer86.github.io/en/_posts/2018-12-22-writing-guide-en.md

 * `outside` : It takes out the position of `canvas` or `renderer.domElement` from the editor. `outside` is the default for `canvas`.

+* `outsideLeft` : The default alignment of `outside` is right, but use this class to change it to the left.

 * `fold` : You can fold the editor's code.
 You can specify the lines you want to fold in `data-foldlines` using `#` sign.
 Here the counting starts from 0, so the line number -1, which appears so in the editor, should be the standard.
 If you designate the lines that cannot be folded, nothing happens.

 ```html